lee-pham/mcal/README.md

 installed, so feel free to ping me if you noticed anything missing and I'll add it to the steps above.

 ## Acknowledgements
+- [MagInkCal](https://github.com/speedyg0nz/maginkcal): Built out the initial concept and is the backbone of this code
 - [Quattrocento Font](https://fonts.google.com/specimen/Quattrocento): Font used for the calendar display
 - [Bootstrap Calendar CSS](https://bootstrapious.com/p/bootstrap-calendar): Stylesheet that was adapted heavily for the calendar display